 2013 Audi Q5 Review

-The Audi Q5 is the 2013 Best Luxury Compact SUV for Families because it has the best combination of quality, size and family-friendly features in its class.
+The 2013 Audi Q5 was the Best Luxury Compact SUV for Families because it has the best combination of quality, size and family-friendly features in its class.

 - "The facelifted Q5 is entering one of the most hotly contested segments of the market.
 However, it has a lot going for it, including build quality, which continues to outshine the SUV competition on a number of fronts." -- AutoWeek

 - "Though rivals have their attractions, the Q5 is a class standout for refinement and cargo/passenger versatility.
 Classy cabin appointments, sporty road manners, and Audi's rising brand status are among other strong assets." -- Consumer Guide

 - "Just as it did when it was first introduced, this revamped Q5 is apt to attract buyers who like its usable size, sharply tailored interior and clean, if forgettable, design." -- Edmunds